 The Media Lab

 The MIH Media Lab at Stellenbosch University was founded with the purpose to promote research in “new media” technology in South Africa.
 In close partnership with MIH, the internet division of Naspers, the MIH Media Lab aims to participate in research on next-generation technologies that will influence the ways in which humans interact with computers, the Web and other forms of electronic media.
-Dr Herman Kamper and Prof HA Engelbrecht is actively involved in the research.
+Prof Herman Kamper and Prof HA Engelbrecht is actively involved in the research.

 Laboratories and Groups